markrobinsonuzh/DAMEfinder/README.md

 ### What does that look like?

-SNP-based ASM is sequence dependent, therefore to draw ASM I split the reads by allele, a bit like this:
+**SNP-based** ASM is sequence dependent, therefore to draw ASM I split the reads by allele, a bit like this:
 ![](vignettes/MethylcirclesSNP_fullmapq.png)
 This is an example where there is differential SNP-ASM, where there is gain of ASM in CR-cancer tissue.

-tuple-ASM only relies on the reads, therefore I order the reads by methylation state, a bit like this:
+**tuple-based** ASM only relies on the reads, therefore I order the reads by methylation state, a bit like this:
 ![](vignettes/MethylcirclesCpG_topDAME.png)
 This is another example where there is differential gain of ASM, also in CRC.